UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

 What is ORION?

 Because UPS’ system is one of their most unique and critical intellectual property assets, there isn’t much information about it available to the public.
+We do know the company has invested heavily in ORION.

 - Workloads for parallel computation